GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 Third-party cookies are becoming a legacy solution. **New purpose-built APIs are emerging** to address in a privacy-preserving way the use cases that third-party cookies solved.
 To name a few:

-* Event Attribution Reporting helps measure click-through conversions for now, and maybe view-through conversions in future iterations.
+* Attribution Reporting helps measure click-through conversions for now, and maybe view-through conversions in future iterations.
 * [Aggregate Conversion Measurement](https://github.com/WICG/conversion-measurement-api/blob/master/AGGREGATE.md)
 provides rich reports to advertisers by [aggregating conversions from multiple